Neri Oxman: Recent work

 Starting in 2020, Oxman's studio, Oxman Architects, has explored similar themes in their projects.
-They produced a documentary about their work, Nature × Humanity, which became the name of an 2022 exhibition of their work at SFMOMA.
+They produced a documentary about their work, Nature × Humanity, which became the name of a 2022 exhibition of their work at SFMOMA.

 In 2020, she created the final version of Silk Pavilion II, weaving a new pavilion in Padua, Italy in collaboration with a silkworm-rearing facility in nearby Teolo.
 The structure was constructed on a dissolvable hyperboloid.

 In 2021, her team revisited the Synthetic Apiary, constructing a new environment for bees to build hives, printed with embedded pheromones.
 The resulting hive structures were analyzed by CT scans to allow digital reconstruction and provide insight into the bees' construction process.
 They also designed an experiment testing how bees respond to low-gravity environments, and fabricated a new type of payload module to house the experiment on a Blue Origin suborbital flight.